 When to eat them.
 Mushrooms are best eaten right after cooking, or the flesh will darken and not be as appearing.
 This does not matter so much if you are using them in a sauce, but for appetizers, such as stuffed mushrooms, appearance is more important.

 Growing Season.
 Mushrooms are available year round but are at their peak growing season in Fall and Winter.
 Since they feed on decaying matter, this is the time of the year that they are at their best.

 Nutritional info.
 There is nothing quite like a mushroom for delivering bang for the buck in the nutrition department.
 They contain both niacin and riboflavin (both B vitamins).
 Although the nutritional info varies according to type chosen, a half cup of raw mushrooms has a mere 9 calories, about 0.4 gram of fiber, 0.7 gram of protein and only 0.1 gram of fat.
 At 1 milligram of sodium and no cholesterol at all, they are a perfect food for dieters.

 Are you convinced yet of the benefits of this delicious food?
 Here are some of my favorite Mushroom Recipes :1.
-Basil Steak with red wine and mushrooms.
+Sauteed Mushrooms with spinach and garlic.

 21. Caramelized Mushrooms. (my favorite!)

 Do you have some favorite mushroom tips that you would like to share?
 Please leave them in the comment section below.